nafisztd5wa/ai-word-search-optimizer/README.md

 # AI Word Search Optimizer

-An system that implements multiple AI algorithms to efficiently search for target words within a constrained lexical space.
+A system that implements multiple AI algorithms to efficiently search for target words within a constrained lexical space.

 ## Technical Approaches